 Telechron Clock Rotor Type B

-clocks.
+and chiming clocks.

-The O.D. of B series rotors is a little over 1-1/4".
+The O.D. of all B series rotors is a little over 1-1/4".
+Typical complete motor dimensions

 The Telechron B-2 rotor was one of the earliest B style rotors.
 It started out in

-output shaft configurations were 1/8" X 1/2" solid and 1/8" X 1/2" hollow with a
+output shaft configuration was a 1/8" X 1/2" hollow shaft with a 9 small tooth gear

-9 small tooth gear on the end.
-The hollow shaft shaft was used to accept the clock's
+on the end.
+The hollow shaft was used to accept the clock's second hand and the gear

 The Telechron BF series rotors had shorter tails which fit the same coils as H rotors.